 Clinical Associate Professor

 Frankie Edozien has directed the Institute’s Ghana based ‘Reporting Africa’ program since 2008.
 He is a journalist who honed his skills writing about government, health and cultural issues for a variety of publications.
 He is the author of the 2017 book Lives of Great Men, a Lambda Literary Award winner.
 ‘Lives’ is an exploration of the lives of contemporary LGBTQ men and women on the African continent and in the diaspora.
-His “Shea Prince” was shortlisted for the 2018 Gerald Kraak Human Rights Award and his “Forgetting Lamido” was anthologized in Safe House.
+“Shea Prince” was shortlisted for the 2018 Gerald Kraak Human Rights Award and his “Last Night in Asaba” was shortlisted again in 2019 for the Gerld Kraak.
+His “Forgetting Lamido” was anthologized in Safe House.
 His work has appeared in The Times (UK), Vibe magazine, Time Magazine, Transitions Magazine, Out Traveler, Blackaids.org, The Advocate, Quartz, New York Times, Jalada and more.
 Edozien was awarded New York University’s Martin Luther King, Jr Faculty Award in 2017 for excellence in teaching, community building, social justice advocacy and leadership.

 Edozien was an award-winning New York Post reporter for 15 years, and its City Hall Reporter from 1999-2008 where he was the lead writer on legislative affairs.
 He covered crime, courts, labor issues, human services, public health and politics, reporting from around the country and abroad for the paper.